A Smooth Transition from Giant Planets to Brown Dwarfs from the Radial Occurrence Distribution: Analysis

-We used the RV measurements provided in \cite{Rosenthal2021} for all systems.
-We incorporated astrometric accelerations from the HGCA for the 53 systems in which the acceleration was significant ($\frac{\Delta\mu}{\sigma_{\Delta\mu}}\geq3$).
+We included astrometric accelerations from the HGCA for the 53 systems in which the acceleration was significant ($\frac{\Delta\mu}{\sigma_{\Delta\mu}}\geq3$).
 In the remaining 75 systems, we supplied no astrometric data and fit only the RVs, allowing \texttt{Orvara} to marginalize over our uncertainty in inclination.
-The companions in systems with significant astrometric accelerations are indicated in the left panel of Figure \ref{fig:catalog_multipanel}.
+The companions in systems with significant astrometric accelerations are indicated in the top panel of Figure \ref{fig:catalog_multipanel}.
 As expected, accelerating systems tend to host more massive companions: all but four systems exhibiting significant astrometric acceleration host at least one companion with $M_c > 1$ \Mjup.

 We conducted orbital fits in stages, successively tuning our models for systems for which our MCMC simulations did not converge.
 For each system, we began with a model informed by the results of R21.
 We assumed the same number of companions they found, and bounded the range of companion eccentricity and semi-major axis at $\pm4\sigma$ of their fitted values.
 In systems with significant trends, we included an additional companion to the model with a minimum separation of 10 AU.
 We widened the prior limits on eccentricity and/or semi-major axis for companions whose orbital posteriors were non-zero at the bounds.
 We applied \texttt{Orvara}'s default priors, including log-uniform priors on mass and semi-major axis.
-We applied this bounding procedure based on R21 in conjunction with standard priors merely to prevent the sampler from wandering into very low probability regions of parameter space where MCMC chains were liable to become stuck; our use of R21 posteriors to inform the model initialization thus does not double-condition the data by introducing an erroneous prior.
+We applied this bounding procedure based on R21 in conjunction with standard priors merely to prevent the sampler from wandering into very low probability regions of parameter space where MCMC chains were liable to become stuck; our use of R21 posteriors to inform the model initialization thus does not double-condition the data by introducing an erroneous prior. \texttt{Orvara} implements a parallel-tempering MCMC sampler called \texttt{ptemcee} \citep{Vousden2016}, itself a fork of \texttt{emcee} \citep{ForemanMackey2013}, which allows simultaneous sampling from separate versions of the posterior, each smoothed according to a ``temperature" parameter.
+Our default MCMC parameters for each system were as follows: we used 100 walkers, 25 temperatures, and ran each simulation for 200,000 steps with a 100,000-step burn-in.
+We required that each burned-in chain be at least 50 times the autocorrelation length, and iteratively increased the number of steps for systems that failed this criterion.